biicode/docs/c++/cmake/introduction.rst

 General CMakeLists.txt
 -----------------------

-**CMakeLists.txt** is a flat file into your ``cmake folder``.
+**CMakeLists.txt** is a text file into your ``cmake folder``.
 It has all the things needed to create your project (depending on which configuration you select).
 With the layout above, the generated CMakeLists.txt is like this:

 .. code-block:: cmake